Thomas Noguchi: Robert F. Kennedy assassination and resignation

 Noguchi's autopsy of Sen. Robert F. Kennedy concluded that the fatal shot was fired into the back of Kennedy's head, behind the right ear, at an upward angle, and from a distance of no more than 0.5 to 3 inches (15–75 mm).
-That finding has given rise to conspiracy theories regarding the assassination, as no witnesses reported seeing the convicted assassin, Sirhan Sirhan, any closer to Kennedy than 1 meter away and in a position to fire such a shot.
+That finding has given rise to conspiracy theories regarding the assassination, as no witnesses reported seeing the convicted assassin, Sirhan Sirhan, any closer than two feet from Kennedy or in a position to fire such a shot.
 Noguchi himself pointed out in his memoir, Coroner, that he never officially ruled that Sirhan fired the fatal shot.

 Shortly after the Kennedy shooting, Noguchi came under scrutiny and resigned under pressure as Chief Medical Examiner after Deputy Los Angeles County Counsel Martin Weekes testified that he had seen a smiling Noguchi dancing in his office and that Noguchi had announced to associates "I am going to be famous.
-I hope he dies".
+I hope he dies."
 A secretary in the coroner's office also testified she had heard Noguchi say he wanted to perform a vivisection on Lin Hollinger, the county's chief administrative officer with whom he had argued over budget matters.

 Second term as CME and demotion

 Shortly after signing his letter of resignation, Noguchi attempted to withdraw it, a move that was rejected by the Board of Supervisors.
 Noguchi's wife subsequently charged that the county had forced him out as a practice of racial discrimination.
 The county rebutted the accusation by accusing Noguchi himself of being racist, providing testimony from an Asian-American employee in the CME office who said she had heard Noguchi saying he hated Jews and using a racial epithet to describe Black Americans.
-Other CME staff disputed that testimony and characterized Noguchi as "warm" and "articulate".
+Other CME staff disputed that testimony and characterized Noguchi as "warm" and "articulate."

 After a petition drive organized by Los Angeles' Japanese American community, Noguchi was restored to the office of CME.

 In his second term, Noguchi was accused of speaking too freely to the media, particularly following the November 1981 deaths of William Holden and Natalie Wood, which, along with his moonlighting and alleged mismanagement – a series of articles in the Los Angeles Times alleged that Noguchi's attention to celebrity deaths was causing problems in the more mundane aspects of the CME office – led to his demotion from coroner to physician specialist in 1982.
 His ruling of Wood's death as an accident has since been questioned.
 Dr. Michael Franco, a former intern of Noguchi at the time of Wood's death, stated that he saw bruises on Wood's body which were substantial and consistent with someone who was thrown out of a boat.
 Franco claimed that he made those observations to Noguchi, who reacted strangely as if he was involved in a cover-up.
 In 2012, Noguchi came under renewed public criticism for his handling of Wood's autopsy and his original ruling in that case was later changed by a successor.